Béchar: Infrastructure and housing

 98% of Béchar's population is connected to drinking water, 95% is connected to the sewerage system, and 99% (including 33,180 houses) have access to electricity.
 There are 6 fuel service stations in the town.

 Béchar has a total of 33,245 houses, of which 25,499 are occupied, giving an occupation rate of 6.5 inhabitants per occupied building.

 Transportation

 The main road through Béchar is the N6 highway; it connects to Mecheria, Saida, Mascara and Oran to the north, and to Adrar and Timiaouine to the south.
 There is a total length of 207.5 km of roads in the commune.

-It is served by a narrow gauge railway station of SNTF, which in 2008, may be replaced with a standard gauge railway.
+It is served by SNTF by a standard gauge railway converted in 2010 from narrow gauge (1,055mm).
 From 1941 to 1963 it was reached by the standard gauge Mediterranean-Niger-Railway.

 Béchar is served by Boudghene Ben Ali Lotfi Airport, 4 km to the northwest of the city.